Originate/guide/pull_requests.md

 ## What is a Pull Request

-When we work on any logical change to a codebase, it is done in its own git branch.
+When we work on any logical change to a codebase, it is done in its own Git branch.
 Before the branch is ready to be merged into master, we create a Pull
-Request (PR for short) that presents an interactive context around the diff of that branch so that other members of the team can vet that the changes are good.
+Request (PR for short) that visualizes the changes that the developer wants to make.
+Other team members can make sure the changes are good, or suggest improvements.

 ## Why Pull Requests

-As humans, we are extremely prone to error and bad habits.
-To make matters worse, we all have egos that want us to be right all the time.
-In order to be the best you can be, you have to realize that you do not always know the answer, and you are not perfect.
+As humans, we are not perfect machines.
+To make matters worse, we all have egos that want us to be right all the time, even when we are not.
+Realizing that you do not always have the right answers and learning to accept helpful criticism improves your projects and more importantly your own development.
 Once you come to terms with this, you’ll find that the pull request allows you to learn extremely fast and constantly raise the bar on your team’s code quality.

-While there are other tools one can employ for code quality (TDD, pair programming, etc…), the goal is to have a tight feedback loop to improve learning.
-TDD provides us with the fastest feedback loop for ensuring application behavior, and we pair it along with code reviews to share knowledge, hold each other to high standards, produce readable and maintainable code, identify bugs early, and allow new people on a project to ramp up quickly.
+We use TDD to catch bugs during our own development cycles, but code reviews catch a different subset of bugs, things like: bad variable names, wrong assumptions, bad code structure/architecture, etc. Additionally, code reviews provide a tight feedback loop that improves learning and knowledge transfer.
+Using TDD and code reviews together provides us with the fastest feedback loop for ensuring application behavior, sharing knowledge, holding each other to high standards, producing readable and maintainable code, and allowing new people on a project to ramp up quickly.

 Another benefit you get from doing code reviews is that you end up reading a lot of code, and as such, you hone that skill.
 Getting good at reading code is its own reward.
 It will make you faster at solving your own problems, and if you agree with this: